Assassination of Juvénal Habyarimana and Cyprien Ntaryamira: Responsibility

 In February 2008, a 182-page indictment and international arrest warrants were issued against 40 current or former high-ranking Rwandan military officials of the Rwandan Patriotic Army/Rwandan Defence Forces by the Spanish Investigative Judge Fernando Andreu of the Audiencia Nacional.
 They were charged with a number of serious crimes between 1990 and 2002, including the shootdown of Habyarimana's plane.
 Unlike the French judicial enquiry, Andreu's indictment was in part based on the principle of universal jurisdiction.

 Kagame also ordered the formation of a commission of Rwandans that was "charged with assembling proof of the involvement of France in the genocide".
 The commission issued its report to Kagame in November 2007 and its head, Jean de Dieu Mucyo, stated that the commission would now "wait for President Kagame to declare whether the inquiry was valid".

 In January 2010, the Rwandan government released the "Report of the Investigation into the Causes and Circumstances of and Responsibility for the Attack of 06/04/1994 Against The Falcon 50 Rwandan Presidential Aeroplane Registration Number 9XR-NN," known as the Mutsinzi Report.
-The multivolume report implicates proponents of Hutu Power in the attack and Philip Gourevitch states, "two months ago, on the day after Rwanda's admission to the Commonwealth, France and Rwanda reestablished normal diplomatic relations.
+The multivolume report implicates proponents of Hutu Power in the attack.
+Philip Gourevitch noted "two months ago, on the day after Rwanda's admission to the Commonwealth, France and Rwanda reestablished normal diplomatic relations.
 Before that happened, of course, the Rwandans had shared the about-to-be-released Mutsinzi report with the French.
 The normalization of relations amounts to France's acceptance of the report's conclusions."